-Recently, some of the top minds in AI and related fields got together to discuss how we can ensure AI remains beneficial throughout this transition, and the result was the Asilomar AI Principles document.
+Recently, some of the top minds in Artificial Intelligence (AI) and related fields got together to discuss how we can ensure AI remains beneficial throughout this transition, and the result was the Asilomar AI Principles document.
 The intent of these 23 principles is to offer a framework to help artificial intelligence benefit as many people as possible.
-But, as AI expert Toby Walsh said of the Principles, “Of course, it’s just a start. … a work in progress.”
+But, as AI expert Toby Walsh said of the Principles, “Of course, it’s just a start…a work in progress.”

 The Principles represent the beginning of a conversation, and now that the conversation is underway, we need to follow up with broad discussion about each individual principle.
 The Principles will mean different things to different people, and in order to benefit as much of society as possible, we need to think about each principle individually.

 As part of this effort, I interviewed many of the AI researchers who signed the Principles document to learn their take on why they signed and what issues still confront us.

 Today, we start with the Value Alignment principle.